rednetio/chord-display/README.md

 # Chord Display

+<p style="color: red; font-weight: bold">This project is no longer maintained.</p>
+<p style="color: red; font-weight: bold">Due to Windows MIDI drivers being exclusive, and OBS not supporting WebMidi, I started a new project as a standalone app that includes a chord-display module.</p>
+<p style="color: red; font-weight: bold">You can find it here: <a href="https://github.com/la-jarre-a-son/midi-jar">MIDI Jar</a></p>

 A free tool to show chords and notes being played using a MIDI keyboard.

 ## Where ?